 Knitting on 910 a single repeat may be programmed, start knitting with color intended for white squares, which will also serve as the solid backing color.
-For more similarities and difference between the original and the altered 910 see ayab diary post.
+For more similarities and differences between the original and the altered 910 see ayab diary post.

 To knit using Ayab: begin the knitting with the color intended to be used for areas marked in black squares, which will also serve as the solid backing color.
-Preselect first row from left to right with ribber set to knit (N/N), it will remain set that way for the remainder of the process.
+Preselect the first row from left to right with ribber set to knit (N/N), it will remain set that way for the remainder of the process.
 When on right, set coupled carriages (KC2) to slip <– –>, knit one row to left, both carriages stay on left.
-Knit the next 2 rows for DBJ using KC1 with altered sinker plate operating from right, using color intended for areas marked with white squares.
+Knit the next 2 rows for DBJ using KC1 with altered sinker plate operating from the right, using color intended for areas marked with white squares.
 The main bed only will knit.
-Set change knob to end needle select (KC I) to insure first and last needles in use knit.
-Return the KC1 to the right, on the extension rail, and knit next two rows with KC2 operating from left.
+Set change knob to end needle select (KC I) to ensure first and last needles in use knit.
+Return the KC1 to the right, on the extension rail, and knit the next two rows with KC2 operating from left.
 Repeat, changing carriages and consequently colors every 2 rows.

-Blisters or pintucks are created when one bed knits more rows than the other, whether as simple knitting or in pattern.
-Periodically the knitting is sealed by at least one row knitting across all stitches on both beds.
+Blisters or pintucks are created when one bed knits more rows than the other, whether as simple knitting or in the pattern.
+Periodically the knitting is sealed by at least one-row knitting across all stitches on both beds.
 In this version, sealing rows must occur in pairs to allow for color change.
-The first chart shows a tentative repeat, planning for black squares to create the blister shapes, drawn in 2 row blocks to allow for color changes every X even number of rowsThe image color inverted, so white areas will create the blisters in slip stitch (col 2) while black squares will knit (col 1)Most published patterns for these fabrics will also include an all knit rows to seal the shapes knit on the main bed only
+The first chart shows a tentative repeat, planning for black squares to create the blister shapes, drawn in 2-row blocks to allow for color changes every X even number of rowsThe image color inverted, so white areas will create the blisters in slip stitch (col 2) while black squares will knit (col 1)Most published patterns for these fabrics will also include an all knit rows to seal the shapes knit on the main bed only

-By using 2 carriages to select needles, one may be set to slip <– –>in order to knit X number of rows on the top bed only, while the pairs of carriages are set to normal knit on both beds, its cam button set to select needles, KCI.
+By using 2 carriages to select needles, one (KC1) may be set to slip <– –>in order to knit X number of rows on the top bed only, while the pairs of carriages (KC2) are set to normal knit on both beds, its cam button set to select needles, KCI.
 Selection will continue, but no patterning occurs as a result.
 A proof of concept swatch knit on only 24 stitches, the pink knits for 4 rows, the white for 2; the pink yarn is a cotton, the white an acrylic/wool blend:

 Single bed slip stitch rows appear on the knit side in color 2, the reverse, purl side is in a single color (1), and formed by the all knit rows.
 Its stitches are in turn elongated, since they are held and not knit while the opposite bed knits for multiple rows.
 In the sample, the first and last stitch on each side were on the ribber, creating a single white slip stitch edging.
 One can adjust such details to suit.
 The first preselection row was made after cast on with both carriages(KC 2)set to knit, moving from left to right with color 1, where they stay.
-KC 1 with altered sinker plate was threaded with color 2, and begins from and returns to left hand side.
+KC 1 with altered sinker plate was threaded with color 2, and begins from and returns to the left-hand side.

-A detail shot of the edge: note the white, single, elongated stitch uppermost, and the pairs of contrast color ones in the “border” Designs with deliberate placement of white blocks representing each blister can be created.
+A detailed shot of the edge: note the white, single, elongated stitch uppermost, and the pairs of contrast color ones in the “border” Designs with the deliberate placement of white blocks representing each blister can be created.
 It is a good idea to test tolerance for each of the yarns involved as a hand tech or repeat such above before planning significantly longer repeats.
 All black rows are required at intervals if the fabric is to be knit changing ribber settings for all knit rows.
 The same rows could be left blank if using carriages in the above manner, and lack of needle selection would be an indicator for switching to the double carriages for the 2 sealing rows, while not having to track the count for the slipped ones.